Self-sufficiency through financial literacy, family wealth building, and entrepreneurship

 Communities that possess a strong economic base have better schools, are better educated, are safer to live in, are healthier both physically and mentally, have better jobs, have higher employment, have more fathers, and have stronger families.
 This is true, regardless of the racial makeup of the community.

-Non-Engineering Careers at Bay Area Tech Companies
+Non-engineering Jobs at Bay Area Tech Companies

 On August 25th at the Oakland Impact Hub, the 100 Black Men of the Bay Area, and the Berkeley-Haas School of Business hosted a panel discussion entitled “Non-Engineering Careers at Bay Area Tech Companies“.
 Panelists included Neal Stewart from Google, Jeunee Simon from Slack, Aisha Chiappetta from MongoDB, Rena Davis from Lyft, and Nabeela Virji from Yelp.
 Marco Lindsey, Chief of Staff at the Berkeley-Haas School of Business and member of the 100 Black Men of the Bay Area was the event’s moderator.

 Under the 100 Black Men of the Bay Area Economic Empowerment initiative, the purpose of the event was to inform Bay Area residents and college students about the career opportunities at local tech companies that do not involve coding.
 This standing room only event also paired more than 250 diverse job seekers with over 30 recruiters from a variety of local tech companies.
 Career seekers also learned of educational opportunities at the Berkeley-Haas Center for Executive Education that would help them gain skills that would make them more marketable to employers.